 7 Minute Read

 Let’s be honest: We all love a good party—especially a good Christmas party.
-During the holiday season, we often show just how much we love these parties by busting our budgets—and our waistlines—all in the name of making our Christmas shindig the talk of the neighborhood or the office.
+During the holiday season, we often show just how much we love these parties by busting our budgets, all in the name of making our Christmas shindig the talk of the neighborhood or the office.

-But if you’re getting out of debt (or filling up your emergency fund), hosting a Christmas party can be a real challenge.
-You want to be just as festive as the next guy, but don’t want to completely derail your money goals.
-The good news is, you don’t have to overspend to entertain.
-Here are 15 budget-friendly Christmas party ideas for keeping costs down and spirits up at your Christmas bash.
+But if you’re getting out of debt (or filling up your emergency fund), hosting a Christmas party can be a real challenge to your budget.
+You want to be just as festive as the next guy, but you don’t want to completely derail your money goals—which might feel pretty darn near impossible to do.
+The good news is, you don’t have to overspend to entertain!
+Here are 15 budget-friendly ways to help you host a Christmas party on a budget.

 Hosting a Christmas Party That Doesn’t Break Your Budget

 1. Make a Christmas party budget and stick to it.

 Think through how much money you’ll need to host a Christmas party this year.
 If you want to find extra cash in your budget fast, temporarily cut a few categories, like your fun money or your restaurant cash.
 Set aside a realistic amount in your budget and mark it “Christmas Party” so you know exactly how much you can spend.

 Local experts you can trust.